isaacs/color-support/README.md

 * term - String for `TERM` checking.
 Defaults to `env.TERM`.
 * alwaysReturn - default false.
 Return an object when colors aren't supported (instead of returning `false`).
+* level - A number from 0 to 3.
+This will return a result for the specified level.
+This is useful if you want to be able to set the color support level explicitly as a number in an environment variable or config, but then use the object flags in your program.
+  Except for `alwaysReturn` to return an object for level 0, all other options are ignored, since no checking is done if a level is explicitly set.

+## Return Value

+If no color support is available, then `false` is returned by default, unless the `alwaysReturn` flag is set to `true`.
+This is so that the simple question of "can I use colors or not" can treat any truthy return as "yes".

+Otherwise, the return object has the following fields:

+* `level` - A number from 0 to 3
+    * `0` - No color support
+    * `1` - Basic (16) color support
+    * `2` - 256 color support
+    * `3` - 16 million (true) color support
+* `hasBasic` - Boolean
+* `has256` - Boolean
+* `has16m` - Boolean

 ## CLI